Get your EIN in as fast as 7 business days. Apply now for $49

 The 2-7 Digit Split Explained

-An EIN contains exactly 9 digits written in the format XX-XXXXXXX.
-The number breaks down into two parts.
+The number breaks into two parts.
 The first two digits (the prefix) identify the IRS campus or processing center that issued the EIN.
 The remaining seven digits are a sequential identifier assigned to your specific business entity.
 Together, these 9 digits create a unique identifier that belongs to your business permanently.
+The IRS does not encode the date, owner nationality, or business type into the number.

 Example: EIN 84-1234567 Breakdown

-The EIN format has remained consistent since the IRS began issuing these numbers.
-Unlike SSNs, which have area numbers, group numbers, and serial numbers with specific validation rules, the EIN structure is simpler: a campus prefix plus a sequential identifier.
-This makes EINs easier to verify visually.
-If you see a 9-digit number formatted as XX-XXXXXXX, it is almost certainly an EIN.
-For a broader overview, see our guide on what an EIN is.
+The EIN format has stayed consistent since the IRS began issuing these numbers.
+Unlike SSNs, which carry area numbers, group numbers, and serial numbers with validation rules, the EIN structure is simpler: a campus prefix plus a sequential identifier.
+This makes EINs easy to verify visually.
+A 9-digit number formatted as XX-XXXXXXX is almost certainly an EIN.
+For a broader overview, read our guide on what an EIN is.

 What Do the First Two Digits of an EIN Tell You?